ElectricRCAircraftGuy/eRCaGuy_ComputaPranksta_Support/README.md

 Also:

-1. [Linux Ubuntu](https://ubuntu.com/): the free and open source, _and_ no cost (`free != no_cost`!) operating system I now use for all of my development and programming of the devices before I mail them out to Amazon for fulfillment.
+1. [Linux Ubuntu](https://ubuntu.com/): the free and open source, _and_ no cost (`free does NOT equal no-cost`!) operating system I now use for all of my development and programming of the devices before I mail them out to Amazon for fulfillment.
 I used to use Windows for all development, but have slowly gotten rid of Windows.
 Today, all the computers in my house run Linux Ubuntu, including the ones used by my 3 and 7 year old kids, and my wife's computer too.
 My wife flashes all firmware from a Linux computer using micronucleus at the command-line.
 Thank you wife, and Linux.

 ----